open/close all folders

-- In the the Halo novel Ghosts of Onyx, the humans on the planet Reach allow the invading Covenant to come into possession of a NOVA bomb, which is a basically a Mega Nuke capable of destroying an entire planet.
+- In Halo: First Strike, the humans on the planet Reach allow the invading Covenant to come into possession of a NOVA bomb, which is a basically a Mega Nuke capable of destroying an entire planet.
 The plan is for the Covenant to take it back to their capital for study and detonate it in the process.
-They instead take it to one of their colony worlds that nonetheless has a large fleet orbiting it,and inadvertantly set it off, annihalating the fleet and a great deal of the planet.
-However, the fleet that blew up was, while not exactly friendly to humanity, part of an Enemy Civil War against the main Covenant.
+It's revealed in Halo: Ghosts of Onyx that they instead took it to one of their colony worlds that nonetheless has a large fleet orbiting it, and inadvertently set it off, annihilating the fleet and a great deal of the planet.
+However, the fleet that was blown up was, while not exactly friendly to humanity, part of an Enemy Civil War against the main Covenant.

 - Happens in Storm Thief when Finch reverse pickpockets the explosive armband Bane attached to him while he the detonator for the armband.
 The future victim of the explosion notices that the detonator was stolen from him but is still cocky since the bomb should still be attached to it's intended target.
 He gets just enough time to realize the bomb is in his pocket.